Religion in Somalia: Freedom of religion

 Due to the Somali Civil War, the enforcement of laws pertaining to religion by the various autonomous governments in the region is inconsistent.
 Generally, the judiciary in most areas relies on xeer (traditional and customary law), sharia, and the penal code.

-In many regions, activity by Salafi groups further restricts religious freedom, as individuals are afraid of reprisal.
+In 2023, the country was scored zero out of 4 for religious freedom.
+In the same year, the country was ranked as the second worst place in the world to be a Christian, just behind North Korea.